open-telemetry/opentelemetry-specification/specification/metrics/api.md

 fields are equal.
 The term *distinct* applied to Meters describes instances where at least one identifying field has a different value.

-The effect of associating a Schema URL and instrumentation scope attributes with a `Meter` MUST be that the telemetry emitted using the `Meter` will be associated with the Schema URL and instrumentation scope attributes, provided that the emitted data format is capable of representing such association.

 ## Meter

 The meter is responsible for creating [Instruments](#instrument).